 - Tom Mulligan (PhD, 2015) was appointed as Postdoctoral Research Associate in Economics and Ethics at the Georgetown University School of Business.

-- Paul Wilford (ABD at Tulane) was appointed Assistant Professor at Boston College in the Department of Political Science.
+- Paul Wilford (PhD, 2016) was appointed Assistant Professor at Boston College in the Department of Political Science.

 - Lamont Rodgers (PhD, 2013) was appointed as Full-time Instructor of Philosophy at Houston Community College.

 - Seth Appelbaum (PhD, 2015) was appointed as Visiting Assistant Professor at Bellarmine College.

 - Andrea Houchard (PhD, 2014) was appointed as Assistant Professor of Practice at Northern Arizona University.

 - The Philosophy Department is now on Facebook.

 - For information about Faculty Seminars at the Murphy Institute, click here.

 - For information about the Judeo-Christian Lecture Series, click here.

 What is Philosophy and Why Study It?

 The word "philosophy" is derived from the Greek meaning "love of wisdom."